xtendui/xtendui/src/gatsby/markdown/components/overlay/option-css.md

 ## Card Size

-You can extend the `.card-overlay` preset with other's card sizes.
-Use this classes for assigning size (e.g.: padding or font size).
+Classes for assigning size (e.g.: padding or font size).
+Add or remove selectors at your discretion.

 <div class="table-scroll">